techcodedu/Project_1_Flask_Kiosk/Part_8_Saving_Order_In_Database.md

 ### Displaying Flash Messages

-To display these messages, update your HTML templates where you want the messages to appear:
+To display these messages, update your products.html where you want the messages to appear:

 ```html
 {% with messages = get_flashed_messages(with_categories=true) %}